Rohesen/Shoe-Sales-Analysis-Using-Mean-Median-Percentile/README.md

 # 👟 Shoe Sales Analysis: Advanced Metrics with Python

 ## 📋 Overview
-This project focuses on analyzing shoe sales data to uncover key metrics like the **mean**, **median**, and **percentiles** of sales quantities for different brands.
+This project focuses on analyzing shoe sales data to uncover key metrics like the **mean**, **median**, and **percentiles** of sales quantities for different brands e.g. Nike & Adidas.
 The project also includes 📊 visualization of sales trends over time using Python.

 ## ✨ Features
 - 📈 Calculate **mean**, **median**, and **percentiles** for sales quantities.